RACL: Register Access Control List

 Introduction

 A System-on-Chip (SOC) must provide differentiated security on access to registers in the SOC and the CPU.
-This document outlines the requirements for such a framework.
-The architecture defined in this document follows a multi-level security model.
+RACL is a lightweight, fine-grained access control mechanism to restrict CSR access to specific originators, which fulfills this need.

 Each processing element in the SOC, i.e. each component that can actively generate a register read and/or write request, is a subject.
 A subject may have one or more roles associated with it and the subject may be allowed to switch between the roles.
 For example, a CPU processing element may switch between multiple roles based on the mode of execution.
 The set of roles that can be assumed by a subject may also change temporally.
 For example, the role of CPU core to configure the system may be restricted to an early window at boot.

-Each register that can be accessed by processing elements is an object.
-For each object or group of objects, an access-control-list (ACL) is defined that determines if the subject in its current role can read the object and if the subject in its current role can write the object.
+Each register (or window) that can be accessed by processing elements is an object.
+For each object or group of objects, an access-control-list (ACL), or policy, is defined that determines if the subject in its current role can read the object and if the subject in its current role can write the object.

 In this example, the source processing element can pick between 3 roles - RoleID0